tdep-developers/tdep-tutorials/01_sampling/example_Zr/README.md

-Statistical sampling with TDEP: Zirconium
+Stochastic TDEP (sTDEP) for Zirconium
 ===

 This example shows how to perform statistical sampling for bcc zirconium, and how to obtain a positive definite spectrum at high temperatures.